Nederland reaches agreements with police, fire unions. See what that means. - Port Arthur News

 “Having public safety employees residing in the community is a positive for community involvement reasons, as well as the ability to ensure proper response in case of emergency,” Duque said.

 Police officers would also receive a stipend to encourage good health and physical fitness.
-Participation in this program is voluntary, and the assessment is based on standards employed by the Texas Department of Public Safety.
+Participation in this program is voluntary, and the assessment is based on standards used by the Texas Department of Public Safety.

 Cell phone allowance increases from $25 to $40 a month.